elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The prototype chain in JavaScript is a series of linked prototypes from which objects inherit properties and methods.
-It enables property lookups through parent prototypes until found or undefined.<br />
+It enables property lookups through parent prototypes until found or undefined.
   </div>
   </div>
 </details>